kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 The statistics in Figure X were observed and reproduced across several large code bases (containing millions of lines of code).
 Each code base was built by a different company, started development at various points in time and applies a different development methodology.
 The single common property that unites these codebases is that they are written in memory-unsafe programming language such as C or C++.
 Gaynor concludes that the magnitude of memory-unsafe vulnerabilities is higher than memory-safe vulnerablities and that the research supports the notion that the use of memory-safe languages would critically reduce the total number of vulnerabilities.
 *Here I can also write about the data that we can take away from the table*

 In the case of data structures, memory unsafe languages allow programmers to access memory which is supposed to outside the bounds of a given data structure.
 For instance, an array is able to access an element that doesn't exist.
-This then means that the program fetches whatever happens to be at that position in memory.
+This means that the program fetches whatever happens to be at that position in memory.
 When this is the case in a memory safe language, an error is thrown which forces the program to crash.

 As an example, we can consider a program that manages to-do lists for several users.
 If implemented in a memory unsafe language, it is possible for the programs data structure to both access negative elements and positive elements that don't exist thus the data structure can access data which is outside of its bounds.
 This can lead to users having the ability to read each others lists which would then be a security vulnerability in the program, this is known as an 'out-of-bounds read'.
 If users were able to change elements in other users lists, this is known as an 'out-of-bounds write'.
 If a to-do list is deleted and later requested then a memory unsafe language has the ability to fetch the memory that it was previously finished with.
 Within the program, this space might now contain another users list, this is known as a 'user-after-free' vulnerability.

 ## Tools
 + Discuss Dingo framework for drivers
 + Loosely talk about various tools that have came up (WHOOP alongside others used in proposal)
+	+ Coccinelle is actually included within the Linux kernel alongside Rust.

 ## Miscellaneous efforts
 + Trying to harden C